 What is the Student Conduct Council?

-What types of cases do the Student Conduct Council adjudicate?
+What types of cases does the Student Conduct Council adjudicate?

 What are the qualifications for being a member of the Student Conduct Council?

-Membership on the Conduct Council is open to all students, faculty, and staff.
-Students must maintain a minimum 2.25 QPA and a clean disciplinary record.
-Council members must possess excellent listening skills; the ability to be fair, consistent, and impartial; and the desire to contribute to the College community.
+Membership on the Conduct Council is open to all faculty and staff.
+Students must be enrolled as full-time learners, maintain a minimum 2.25 GPA and be in good academic and judicial standing.
+Council members must possess: excellent listening skills; the ability to be fair, consistent, and impartial; and the desire to contribute to the college community.
 Students and employees of diverse backgrounds, academic disciplines and administrative departments are encouraged to apply for membership.

 How can I apply for membership?

-If you are interested in learning more about the Student Conduct Council, or applying for membership, you may contact LouAnn Matthews-Babcock in the Office of Student Life and Judicial Affairs, 127 Bush Hall, at (607) 746-4443 or at firstname.lastname@example.org.
+If you are interested in learning more about the Student Conduct Council or applying for membership, you may contact LouAnn Matthews-Babcock in the Office of Student Life and Judicial Affairs, 127 Bush Hall, at 607-746-4443 or at email@example.com.
 Interested individuals must complete an application and participate in a selection interview with the Director of Judicial Affairs.
 Applications will then be forwarded to the College President for appointment to the position.
-Members will also be provided with training prior to serving.
+Members will also be provided with comprehensive training prior to serving.